-- 1 medium or large cauliflower (separated into florets.
+- 1 medium or large head cauliflower (separated into florets.
 If your florets are too large, they will take longer to bake.
 I separate each floret into two or three smaller pieces.
 Don't make them too small either or they will burn.)

 - 4 medium potatoes (cut in a 1-inch dice)

 - 1 tablespoon vegetable oil (substitute with ¼ cup vegetable stock if you want to make this oil-free)

 - 1 teaspoon ginger (grated)

 - 2 teaspoon coriander powder

 - ½ to 1 teaspoon red pepper flakes (or cayenne)

 - ½ teaspoon turmeric

 - Salt to taste